DubFriend/chess/README.md

 Then import the table defined in the file `server/install.sql` into your database.

+You may also need to adjust the variable "URL_ROOT" in `js/controller.js`

 You should be able to save a game to the server, and then load that same game, using the supplied game id.